COMMENT ON THE INVOLVEMENT LITERARY CRITICISM, STRUCTURAL ANTHROPOLOGY AND THE BAUHAUS HAD ON MEMPHIS MILANO AND ON DESIGN.

 Please share this post, thank you.

-There's a book available now, The Symbolic Significance of Colour, Line & Form.
+A step by step guide to authentic postmodern design methodology; The Symbolic Significance of Colour, Line & Form.